Point Nepean: History

 Evidence of Australian Aboriginal settlement of the area dates back 40,000 years.
-Point Nepean was a birthing place for women of the Bunurong People.
-The Bunurung name for the point is Boona-djalang, which means 'kangaroo-hide', descriptive of the angular shape of the point akin to a stretched hide.
+Bunurong women often bore their children at the point.
+Their name for the point was Boona-djalang, which means 'kangaroo-hide', descriptive of the angular shape of the point akin to a stretched hide.
 There are 70 registered Aboriginal archaeological sites within the Point Nepean National Park.

-Limestone was mined from the coastal cliffs from the early days of British settlement and two lime kilns were built around 1840.
+The area's early settlers mined limestone from the coastal cliffs, and two lime kilns were built around 1840.
 The Point Nepean Quarantine Station was opened in 1852 and is the second oldest intact quarantine station in Australia.
 It contains the oldest buildings erected for quarantine purposes in Australia, four of the main hospital buildings (established in 1857), pre-dating the oldest intact quarantine-related structures at North Head, Sydney, by 16 years.
 The Quarantine Station operated until 1980.

-Australia's first major oil spill occurred off of Point Nepean in 1903, with the wreck of SS Petriana.
+Australia's first major oil spill occurred off Point Nepean in 1903, with the wreck of SS Petriana.
 It remained Australia's largest oil spill until 1975.

 Point Nepean Post Office opened on 1 April 1859 but was closed by 1865.
 Fortifications were built from 1878.
 Gun batteries were installed at Fort Nepean in 1886 and Eagles Nest in 1888.
 A gun battery was constructed at Fort Pearce in 1911.
 With the removal of coastal artillery after World War II, the facilities housed the Officer Cadet School (OCS) Portsea and later the School of Army Health from 1951 to 1998.